 Kenya has demonstrated regional leadership in tackling climate change and encouraging climate-resilient growth.
 This shared vision has resulted in a history of successful collaboration through the Energy Transition Council, the Economic Partnership Agreement and the UK-Kenya Strategic Partnership 2020-2025.
 The two countries will work together to demonstrate global leadership on climate and environmental issues by: deploying expertise on climate finance, resilience and adaptation, renewable energy, biodiversity, and science and technology; creating green jobs; and facilitating peer learning.

 Kenya’s Nationally Determined Contribution has committed the country to reducing greenhouse gas emissions by 32% by 2030.
-Within this, five sectors have been identified with potential for a 60% emission reduction by 2030.
-In the first round of funding, Kenya-UK PACT is supporting eight projects in two of those priority sectors: energy and nature-based solutions (forestry and land use), and will continue to scope further areas of potential support.
-Learn about these projects in the carousel below.
+Through its first round of funding, Kenya-UK PACT is supporting nine projects in two priority sectors: clean energy and nature-based solutions (forestry and land use).
+You can learn about these projects in the carousel below.

 “Kenya’s Nationally Determined Contributions identify the energy sector as a priority with high potential to cut down emissions.
 It is clear that county governments will benefit from the support of this project.” - Jonathan Hedgecock, Head of Electricity Infrastructure Sector, Ricardo AEA